CERT-Polska/mwdb-core/README.md

 #### Auto generating Alembic migrations

-Let's say you made changes in model (e.g. added some table) but your feature still doesn't work and Malwarecage reports that something is wrong with database.
+Let's say you made changes in model (e.g. added some table) but your feature still doesn't work and MWDB reports that something is wrong with database.
 That's because you need to provide appropriate migration script, that will apply your model changes to database.
 Fortunately, [Alembic is very helpful](https://alembic.sqlalchemy.org/en/latest/autogenerate.html) when we deal with simple changes like providing new nullable columns or dropping the tables.

 ```diff
  class Comment(db.Model):